Updated June, 2021.

 So, how do you build friendships with children, while maintaining your authority as a teacher?
 You'll learn all about communication techniques and trust-building strategies during your ECE training.

-And you'll get to test out these techniques during your final internship, where you will interact directly with a group of children, several days a week, for a full month.
+And you'll get to test out these techniques during your final internship.
+You will work with children at a real daycare or preschool for a full 8 weeks.

 6. Helping kids work in teams